cryvosh/spacetime/README.md

 To run, simply open index.html in the latest version of Chrome.

+Note that min_dx and min_dy control the size of the smallest regions.

 **Controls:**
 * Numbers 1-3 change the visualization:
   * 1: Ground truth per-frame evaluation